CarissaHluchan/whisker-watch/README.md

 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
 - Dynamic UI Testing with Cypress: Testing dynamic elements, such as navigation menus and asynchronously loaded components, presented challenges with visibility and timing in Cypress.
 I resolved this by breaking up test assertions and using cy.realHover and cy.intercept to handle asynchronous rendering and API calls.
-I found a dynamic way of handing cat breed cards visablity using forEach in Cypress.
+I found a dynamic way of handing cat breed cards visibilty using forEach in Cypress.

 - API Data Handling in Tests: Mocking and intercepting API requests required careful synchronization to ensure the UI was updated correctly during testing.
 By using Cypress fixtures and ensuring API responses matched expected structures, I stabilized the tests and ensured data was correctly loaded before user interactions.